-Zowe CLI is a command-line interface that lets application developers interact with the mainframe in a familiar, off-platform format.
+Zowe CLI is a command-line interface that lets you interact with the mainframe in a familiar, off-platform format.
 Zowe CLI helps to increase overall productivity, reduce the learning curve for developing mainframe applications, and exploit the ease-of-use of off-platform tools.
-Zowe CLI lets application developers use common tools such as Integrated Development Environments (IDEs), shell commands, bash scripts, and build tools for mainframe development.
-It provides a set of utilities and services for application developers that want to become efficient in supporting and building z/OS applications quickly.
+Zowe CLI lets you use common tools such as Integrated Development Environments (IDEs), shell commands, bash scripts, and build tools for mainframe development.
+Though its ecosystem of plug-ins, you can automate actions on systems such as IBM Db2, IBM CICS, and more.
+It provides a set of utilities and services for users that want to become efficient in supporting and building z/OS applications quickly.